My name is Casper. Welcome to my personal finance blog!

 - The path to success is very seldom a straight line.

 - Never compare yourself with others.
-We’re all on our own journey.
+We’re all on separate journeys.

 - Don’t care what others think of you.
 They’re entitled to their thoughts.

-- It’s never too late to become finance savvy.
+- It’s never too late to become financially savvy.

 - Always put yourself first.
-It’s not selfish, it’s SMART.
+It’s not selfish but SMART.

-- It’s okay to take small steps, as long as you’re moving forward.
+- It’s okay to take small steps as long as you move forward.

 - Only surround yourself with positive people who will support your dreams.

 - You’re capable of so much more than you think.
 Believe in yourself!

 - You’ll never receive a challenge that you can’t learn to overcome.

 - As long as you don’t quit, you can never fail.